Cordillera Central (Luzon): History

 The Philippines was already of interest to Spain before the Spaniards even reached the land.
 In 1565, reports of huge gold mines in the Cordillera reached the Viceroy of Mexico, which led to the first official Spanish expedition to the Cordillera in 1576.
 King Philip III, waging the Thirty Year War which needed funding, sent orders for large expeditions to the Philippines.

 In 1620, Captain Garcia de Aldana Cabrera offered the resisting Igorot tribal leaders clemency if they were willing to accept Catholic religion, obey the Spanish government and pay a fifth of all their mined gold to the Spanish king.
 They refused and the Spanish conquerors built forts and organized military troops to start the exploitation of the gold mines.

 During the years that followed, the Spanish managed to trade gold despite setbacks from the Igorots, who because of their resistance remained relatively independent from Spanish rule.
 The price that the Igorots had to pay for this independence was that they became different from their colonized brothers.

 The Philippines staged Asia's first nationalistic revolution in 1896, and declared its independence on June 12, 1898.
 The newly founded country was soon taken over by the United States of America.
 The US was the first foreign nation to fully invade the highlands of the Cordillera to push the mining operations in the territory.

 Spain relinquished control of the Philippines to the United States of America due to the Treaty of Paris of 1898, which officially ended the hostilities of the Spanish–American War.
 After a short period of peace in the region after the treaty was finalized the Philippine–American War began until 1902, though pockets of fighting did not end until 1913.
 The result of these conflicts led to the US declaring the Philippines a protectorate, a form of colonialism with local autonomy.
 The United States established strategic military bases in the Philippines with the consent of the established government in Manila.
 During World War II, the Japanese temporarily seized control of the Philippines.
 A combined effort between the American armed forces and the Philippine commonwealth military managed to successfully drive out the Japanese by 1945.

-On September 27, 1927, the Benquet Consolidated Mining Company discovered one of the richest veins of gold ever, at a time when the US was entering the Great Depression.
+On September 27, 1927, the Benguet Consolidated Mining Company discovered one of the richest veins of gold ever, at a time when the US was entering the Great Depression.
 This was the start of a real gold rush into Cordillera region: in 1929, there were 94 mining companies, by 1933 there were 17,812.